bastole/dc-richmedia-automation-template/readme.md

 $ grunt
 ```

-### build folder
+### /build folder

 You can see in the build folder that all banner sub-folders are created.

-* build/share - Shared js and sass across all banners.
+* /build/share - Shared js and sass across all banners.
 Use this for universal properties such as border thickness/color, font and animation easing etc.

-* build/bannerName/images - images used for the banner. images here be compressed and sent to public folder. make sure to place your back-up static image here(GIF, PNG and JPG).
+* /build/bannerName/images - images used for the banner. images here be compressed and sent to public folder. make sure to place your back-up static image here(GIF, PNG and JPG).

-* build/bannerName/_animate.js - GSAP timeline animation and list of images to load.
+* /build/bannerName/_animate.js - GSAP timeline animation and list of images to load.

-* build/bannerName/video_yt.js - YouTube video script.
+* /build/bannerName/video_yt.js - YouTube video script.

-* build/bannerName/init_dcs.js - DoubleClick Enabler listener and polite-loads GSAP from Google CDN(This doesn't count towards filesize).
+* /build/bannerName/init_dcs.js - DoubleClick Enabler listener and polite-loads GSAP from Google CDN(This doesn't count towards filesize).
 There's no need to modify this file.

-### public folder
+### /public folder

 dispatch-ready banners are here.
-All you have to do is drag each banner folder into DoubleClick Studio UI.
+All you have to do is drag each banner folder into [DoubleClick Studio UI](https://www.google.com/doubleclick/studio/).

 License
 ---------------------------------------